-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The National Rural Electric Cooperative Association (NRECA) has submitted a public comment letter to the U.S. Department of the Interior endorsing proposed changes to the National Environmental Policy Act (NEPA) procedures.
 The organization represents nearly 900 not-for-profit electric cooperatives that provide essential services to millions of Americans across 56% of the nation's landscape.

-In their letter, NRECA emphasizes the vital role that electric cooperatives play i more ST
+In their letter, NRECA emphasizes the vital role that electric cooperatives play in powering rural communities while advocating for more ST

 National Rural Electric Cooperative Association Supports USDA's Overhaul of NEPA Procedures (10)